braedynl/CSE231-020-SS20/FAQ.md

 **1. I'm a [major that's not computer science/engineering], will I ever need this?**

 Probably, yeah.
 Programming is becoming more and more important everyday, to the point where most engineering fields use it to some capacity.
-The power in programming is its ability to manipulate, and calculate values almost instantaneously in tandem with logic.
-The phone in your pocket, the stock market, the digital alarm clock on your desk -- all of these wouldn't exist without programming.
+Most engineering majors at MSU have to take a MatLab or R course at some point.
+After going through this class, they should be easy.

 **2. Can I forward your emails to my friends in other sections?**